-Models equipped with Combo Heating capabilities have the two side plumbing taps plugged (item 7 and item 10 in Figure 1 and see also Figure 7 & Figure 8).
-If the heater is to be installed in a Combo Heating application, these plugs must be removed.
+Models equipped with Combo Heating capabilities are shipped with the two side plumbing taps OPEN (item 6 and item 9 in Figure 1).
+See also .
+If the heater is to be operated without using the side taps for combo heating, these openings must be plugged with the two pipe plugs supplied with the heaters.

 Mixing Valves

 Water heated to a temperature which satisfies space heating, clothes washing, dish washing, and other sanitizing needs can scald and cause permanent injury upon contact.
-Short repeated heating cycles caused by small hot-water uses can cause a temperature increase of the hot water by 20F° higher than the heater's temperature settings.
+Short repeated heating cycles caused by small hot-water uses can cause a temperature increase of the hot water by 30F° higher than the heater's temperature settings.
+If you choose a higher temperature setting, Thermostatic Mixing Valves (see Figure 7) located at each point-of-use are particularly important to help avoid scalding.

 This appliance has been design certified as complying with ANSI/CSA Standard for water heaters and are considered suitable for combination Water (Potable) Heating and Space Heating but not space heating only applications.

 The water supply pressure should not exceed 80 psi.
 If this occurs, a pressure reducing valve with a bypass should be installed in the cold water inlet line.
 This should be placed on the supply to the entire house in order to maintain equal hot and cold water pressures.